Outline of the Ottoman Empire

 The following outline is provided as an overview of and topical guide to the Ottoman Empire:

-The Ottoman Empire was a Muslim empire that lasted from c.
+Ottoman Empire – historical Muslim empire that lasted from c.
 1299 to 1922.
 It was also known by its European contemporaries as the Turkish Empire or Turkey after the principal ethnic group.
 At its zenith from the sixteenth to eighteenth centuries it controlled Southeast Europe, Southwest Asia and North Africa.